What Can Help Depression On Bad Days?

 Taste

 Rather than quickly eating, try to savor your food at mealtimes.
 You can learn more about the effect that food has on your brain or pay attention to how different foods seem to impact your mood.
 Certain foods like healthy carbohydrates, salmon, eggs, nuts, and seeds may boost the serotonin levels in your brain.
-Serotonin can reduce depressive symptoms, allow you to manage anxiety better, and produce healthy sleeping patterns.
+Serotonin can reduce depression symptoms, allow you to manage anxiety better, and produce healthy sleeping patterns.

 Getty/Halfpoint Images